Leverage

 When integrating with the leverage system, consider:

-Providing clear slippage parameters to protect users
+Providing clear slippage parameters to protect users.

-Understanding the specific asset type and its leverage implementation
+Understanding the specific asset type and its leverage implementation.

-Ensuring sufficient collateral to avoid immediate liquidation risk
+Ensuring sufficient collateral to avoid immediate liquidation risk.

-Monitoring gas costs, which vary based on the complexity of the leverage operation
+Monitoring gas costs, which vary based on the complexity of the leverage operation.

 By understanding these core mechanics, developers can effectively integrate with and extend Curvance's leveraged position capabilities.